 We also consider other types of public transit in planning for the region’s future transportation needs, such as Bus Rapid Transit (BRT) and Light Rail Transit (LRT).
 These options have been or are currently being studied for corridors with particularly high transit usage and potential.

 Tri-County works closely with the staff and leadership of the Capital Area Transportation Authority (CATA), the region’s primary transit provider, to plan for the current and future transportation needs of residents across the region.
 Several efforts are underway to assess the need for transit in new services in the region, as well as to provide enhanced service within existing coverage areas.
-Additionally, the 2045 MTP will review all transit services in the region and analyze possibilities to enhance communities’ quality of life.
+Additionally, the 2045 MTP reviews all transit services in the region and analyzes possibilities to enhance communities’ quality of life.

 To learn more about public transit services available for the tri-county region, visit each service providers' website: